vumaasha/ml-stack-lite/README.md

 The reading materials for Python basics can be found in `/sql/notebooks/` folder and assignments can be found in `/sql/exercises` folder.

-** This repository is pretty much a living one, the notebooks and exercises are updated as required.
-The material for the other sections will be added shortly **
+# **This repository is pretty much a living one, the notebooks and exercises are updated as required.
+The material for the other sections will be added shortly.
+Also, please feel free to open a PR if you want to add/modify the course contents**

 ### Getting started with learning materials